Collis Temple

-Collis Temple Jr. (born November 8, 1952) is an American former professional basketball player for Louisiana State University and the San Antonio Spurs in the NBA.
+Collis Temple Jr. (born November 8, 1952) is an American former professional basketball player for the San Antonio Spurs in the American Basketball Association (ABA).
+He played college basketball for the LSU Tigers.

 Career

 College

 The Kentwood, Louisiana native was the first African-American to play varsity basketball at Louisiana State University (LSU).
 When he joined the team in 1971, the Louisiana National Guard was called to protect him from angry segregationists.
 In the fourth season of the Slate podcast Slow Burn, Temple shared his experiences interacting with a young David Duke while they were both students at LSU.

 As a senior, Temple earned All-Southeastern Conference honors after averaging 15.0 points and 10.5 rebounds per game.
 In 2017, Temple was elected to the Louisiana State University Athletic Hall of Fame.

 Professional

 Temple was selected by the Phoenix Suns with the 94th pick of the 1974 NBA draft.
 He spent one season (1974–75) with the San Antonio Spurs.
 He averaged 1.8 points and 1.3 rebounds in 24 games.

 In February 1975, he joined the Iberia Superstars of the European Professional Basketball League.